-The Board received presentations from members of the Equality, Diversity, and Inclusion Committee understanding the work the committee has undertaken in the year.
-The Board reviewed and approved the Equality, Diversity and Inclusion policy, a policy that strives to promote equal opportunity to everyone, creating an open and inclusive workforce where people feel valued.
+The Board has received presentations from members of the EDI Committee understanding the work the committee has undertaken in the year.
+The Board has reviewed and approved the EDI policy, a policy that strives to promote equal opportunity to everyone, creating an open and inclusive workforce where people feel valued.

-Board or management activities, reports or statements
+Board or management activities,

+reports or statements

 Both the Board and the ELT meet regularly to consider and decide upon a range of operational, financial, regulatory and strategic matters impacting the company and receive a range of management information.
-Further information on the operation of the Board can be found in the Section 172(1) statement on pages 72 to 79 and in the Corporate Governance Report on pages 106 to 117 of our Annual Report and Financial Statements 2023/24.
+Further information on the operation of the Board can be found in the Section 172(1) statement on pages 30 to 39 and in the Corporate Governance Report on pages 95 to 109 of our Annual Report and Financial Statements 2024/25.